datasciencecampus/coffee-and-coding/README.md

 ## Our Next Event

-Our next event will be 10:30-11:30 on Tuesday 17 December 2019 in NPT D.289.
+Our next event will be 14:00-15:00 on Thursday 16 January 2019 in NPT D.289.

-The Reproducible Analytical Pipeline (RAP) is a methodology for automating the bulk of the steps involved in creating a statistical report.
-Wil Roberts' beginner-to-intermediate interactive session will demonstrate some good practices in building RAP in DAP.
+A hands-on Python tutorial in a Jupyter notebook, covering the use of natural language processing to detect popular terminology within patents, and visualise the usage of such terminology over time.
+The techniques are applicable to any collection of texts, only requiring dates if you also wish to carry out time series analysis.
+The Jupyter notebook will be available online, so ideally bring your laptop so you can work through it with us.

-Sign up through the [Eventbrite page](https://www.eventbrite.co.uk/e/coffee-and-coding-rap-in-dap-tickets-80904907757)
+Sign up through the [Eventbrite page](https://www.eventbrite.co.uk/e/coffee-and-coding-natural-language-processing-with-time-series-analysis-tickets-86314132895)

 ### Code Surgery